 Transmission Line Design Jobs in USA with Visa Sponsorship

-Transmission line design engineers are in steady demand from utilities, EPCs, and renewable energy developers across the U.S., and many actively sponsor H-1B and O-1 visas for qualified candidates.
+Transmission line design engineers are in steady demand from utilities, EPCs, and renewable energy developers across the U.S., and many actively sponsor H-1B visa and O-1 visas for qualified candidates.
 A relevant engineering degree and PE licensure strengthen your sponsorship case significantly.
 For detailed occupation requirements, see the O*NET profile.

 See All Transmission Line Design Jobs